luluzhou1/alinush.github.io/_includes/refs.md

 [^KR98]: **Chameleon Hashing and Signatures**, by Hugo Krawczyk and Tal Rabin, *in Cryptology ePrint Archive, Report 1998/010*, 1998, [[URL]](https://ia.cr/1998/010)

+[^KRBplus24e]: **Blind Multisignatures for Anonymous Tokens with Decentralized Issuance**, by Ioanna Karantaidou and Omar Renawi and Foteini Baldimtsi and Nikolaos Kamarinakis and Jonathan Katz and Julian Loss, *in Cryptology {ePrint} Archive, Paper 2024/1406*, 2024, [[URL]](https://eprint.iacr.org/2024/1406)

 [^KRDO16e]: **Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol**, by Aggelos Kiayias and Alexander Russell and Bernardo David and Roman Oliynykov, *in Cryptology ePrint Archive, Paper 2016/889*, 2016, [[URL]](https://eprint.iacr.org/2016/889)

 [^KRT17]: **SWiM: Secure Wildcard Pattern Matching From OT Extension**, by Vladimir Kolesnikov and Mike Rosulek and Ni Trieu, *in Cryptology ePrint Archive, Report 2017/1150*, 2017, [[URL]](https://ia.cr/2017/1150)